TommasoBelluzzo/LeagueSpectator/README.md

 # LeagueSpectator

-Inspired by UO Loop, MacroUO is a simple third party macro utility for Ultima Online designed for Windows operating systems.
-I am still maintaining it because a lot of people I know are still playing Ultima Online and, over the past years, it became very popular on some servers.
+LeagueSpectator is a simple utility for spectating League of Legends matches.

 ## Documentation

-### Usage
+### Compatibility

+LeagueSpectator can run on every machine equipped with Windows 7 or greater.

 #### Options